 When you need to save time and boost effective communication, collaboration tools save the day.

 Collaboration software, or groupware, allows teams to instantly chat, distribute files, schedule meetings, and share other information.
 The Lightsource team uses Slack, a cloud-based service, to enhance collaboration and group communications.
-Slack allows us to quickly make announcements that reach everyone, both inside and outside the office.
+Slack allows us to quickly make announcements that reach everyone, no matter where they are.
 With desktop and mobile apps, Slack goes wherever we do.
 We established different channels, or discussion boards, with different purposes to keep discussions organized and help us find past conversations quickly.

 New channels can be created at any time and be open to everyone or invitation-only.
 Separate channels are perfect for organizing files and chats around specific projects, while keeping the mainstream channels free of unnecessary messages.